Salvation Army Act 1931: History

 By 1929, Bramwell Booth, General of The Salvation Army, had become ill, but refused to retire when asked by Salvation Army leaders.
 The first High Council was established by Bramwell Booth's predecessor William Booth, who was also the founder of the organisation.
 The first High Council convened to remove Bramwell Booth from office; the measure passed 52 to 5.
 Booth was succeeded in the election of Edward Higgins, his Chief of the Staff.
 Largely because of Bramwell Booth's refusal to resign, the Salvation Army Act 1931, passed by the parliament of the United Kingdom, removed the general's ability to choose his successor.
 The Salvation Army Act 1931 was amended by the Salvation Army Act 1963 and again by the Salvation Army Act 1980.

 Legislation

-The original purpose of the legislation was, according to Parliament, to "provide for the better organization of The Salvation Army and for the custody of real and personal property held upon charitable trusts by or the administration whereof devolves upon the General of the Salvation Army and for other purposes."
+The original purpose of the legislation was, according to Parliament, to "provide for the better organisation of The Salvation Army and for the custody of real and personal property held upon charitable trusts by or the administration whereof devolves upon the General of the Salvation Army and for other purposes."